EU regulator evaluating if COVID vaccine booster is needed

-EU regulator evaluating if COVID vaccine booster is neededTuesday, September 07, 2021
+EU regulator evaluating if COVID vaccine booster is neededMonday, September 06, 2021

 |

-AMSTERDAM, Netherlands (AP) — The European Union's drug regulator said yesterday that it has started an expedited evaluation on whether to recommend a booster dose of the COVID-19 vaccine made by Pfizer-BioNTech.
+AMSTERDAM, The Netherlands (AP) — The European Union's drug regulator said Monday that it has started an expedited evaluation on whether to recommend a booster dose of the coronavirus vaccine made by Pfizer-BioNTech.

-The European Medicines Agency (EMA) said in a statement that it's considering whether a third dose of the vaccine should be given six months after people aged 16 and older have received two doses “to restore protection after it has waned”.
+The European Medicines Agency said in a statement that it's considering whether a third dose of the vaccine should be given six months after people age 16 and older have received two doses, “to restore protection after it has waned”.

 EMA's experts are carrying out an “accelerated assessment” of data submitted by Pfizer and BioNTech, including results from an ongoing trial in which about 300 healthy adults received a booster shot about six months after their second dose.